Relationships » 5 Dating Profile Mistakes Women Make

 However, we also need to know more about the woman behind the pretty face.
 Even if men don't admit it, an accurate description of you (i.e. likes, dislikes, personality) is most important.
 Don't make the mistake of thinking your beautiful photos are all that's needed.
 Pictures may be enough for the average guy, but what woman wants "average?"

 - Too much information about what you don't want.
-Why waste valuable profile space talking about things you don't want?
+Why waste valuable profile space talking about the things you don't want?
 For some women, giving a laundry list of restrictions is an easy exit.
 It helps avoid self-examination, and fails to provide an accurate description of what you're really looking for.

 Talking positively about yourself can be difficult, but men rarely benefit from a list of things you hate.
 Try listing your "must haves," expectations, and the personality traits most important to you.
 Men want to know if they measure up--not how inadequate they are.